Stacey Koon: Rodney King beating

 As a result of the incident, King was hospitalized with a fractured skull, broken leg, and burn marks from the taser.
 The station aired parts of the video and CNN aired it the next day.
 The trial was moved out of Los Angeles to the largely white suburb of Simi Valley, after the judge ruled that untainted jurors could not be found in Los Angeles.
-The police officers were tried for the use of excessive force in state court in 1992 and acquitted on April 29 that year.
+The police officers were tried for assault and the use of excessive force in state court in 1992.
+Three of them were acquitted on April 29 that year, while the jury failed to agree on a verdict for the fourth.
 Later the same day the 1992 Los Angeles riots began, which resulted in 63 deaths.

-In 1993, the four officers were tried in a federal court in Los Angeles; Koon and Powell were convicted of violating King's civil rights.
+In 1993, the four policemen were tried in a federal court in Los Angeles; Koon and Powell were convicted of violating King's civil rights.
 The United States Federal Sentencing Guidelines recommended the offenders serve up to ten years in prison.
 Instead, U.S. District Judge John Davies sentenced the offenders to 30 months.
 The sentencing was vacated by the United States Court of Appeals for the Ninth Circuit in August 1994 for violating the guidelines.
 In February 1996, that judgment was itself reversed by the Supreme Court of the United States, which found that the shortened sentences were within the district court's discretion.

-Koon wrote a book in 1992 about the incident, entitled “Presumed Guilty: The Tragedy of the Rodney King Affair” in which he defended his actions and blamed the riots on the media and community leaders.
+Koon wrote a book in 1992 about the incident, entitled Presumed Guilty: The Tragedy of the Rodney King Affair in which he defended his actions and blamed the riots on the media and community leaders.
 He appeared as a guest on A Closer Look with Faith Daniels on October 24, 1992.

+Personal life

 Murder attempt

 In November 1995, a gunman, 35-year-old Randall Tolbert, entered a halfway house where Koon was completing the final weeks of his prison sentence and demanded to know where Koon was.
 Koon was away from the facility, on a holiday pass at the time.
 The gunman took three hostages, one of whom was 67-year-old Karl Milam.
 After fatally shooting Milam, Tolbert was shot and killed by the sheriff's SWAT team during a shootout.